 In our last note, we mentioned the concerns in the US over weakness in the commercial real estate sector and its impact on some smaller regional banks.
 The managers remain fairly sanguine about this.
-While delinquency rates are rising, they remain well below long-term averages.
+While delinquency rates (the amount of debt that is past due) are rising, they remain well below long-term averages.